Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology

 It is imperative to mention here that MLPs-based networks are very sensitive to catastrophic forgetting when presented with out-of-distribution data or when subjected to a different task \cite{liu2024kan}.
 We fine-tuned the SeNMo encoder for one public data (CPTAC-LSCC) and one internal data (Moffitt's LSCC) \cite{CPTAC-LSCC, stewart2019proteogenomic}.
-In our simulations to fine-tune the model, we encountered the catastrophic forgetting phenomenon in SeNMo, where the model would fail to converge on these datasets.
-This was more pronounced when a certain number of hidden layers were frozen, and the rest were trained with lower learning rates, as shown in Figures \ref{suplefig:2} and \ref{suplefig:3}.
+In our simulations to fine-tune the model, we encountered the catastrophic forgetting phenomenon in SeNMo, where the model would fail to converge on both new datasets.
+This was more pronounced when a certain number of hidden layers were frozen, and the rest were trained with lower learning rates.
 We resorted to the option of unfreezing all the layers of the encoder and fine-tuning the model with a very small learning rate ($4e-5$), high weight decay and dropout ($0.35$), and just $10$ epochs.
 This method worked and the model showed significant performance on the out-of-distribution datasets.